 Welcome to America Reads

 Clemson University joined the America Reads Challenge by developing a program during the 1997/1998 academic year.
-The program is staffed by Federal Work Study students and Creative Inquiry participants, representing a wide range of disciplines and colleges at Clemson University.
-Debra Vassey, Federal Work Study Manager, and Leslie D. Roberts, Graduate Assistant/America Reads Program Director serve as program co-directors.
+The program is staffed by Federal Work-Study students and Creative Inquiry participants, representing a wide range of disciplines and colleges at Clemson University.
+Debra Vassey, Federal Work-Study Manager, and Oluwaseun Aina, Graduate Assistant/America Reads Program Director, serve as program co-directors.
 The America Reads program is housed in the Office of Student Financial Aid.
-America Reads tutors currently work with Kindergarten through 3rd grade students at Clemson Elementary School through a partnership with Clemson Elementary's after school care program.
+America Reads tutors currently work with Kindergarten through 3rd-grade students at Six Mile Elementary, West End Elementary, and Clemson Elementary.